Welcome to the Unconstrained Ear Recognition Challenge!

-The Unconstrained Ear Recognition Challenge (UERC) will build on the advances outlined above and address the problem of ear recognition “in the wild”.
+The Unconstrained Ear Recognition Challenge (UERC) built on the advances outlined above and address the problem of ear recognition “in the wild”.
 While many competitions and challenges were organized in the scope of past biometrics-oriented conferences (ICB, BTAS, FG, etc.) for various biometric modalities and numerous problems, ear recognition has not yet been studied within group evaluations making the UERC a unique opportunity with high potential impact.

-The challenge will be held on an extended version of the Annotated Web Ears (AWE)dataset, containing a total of 9,500 ear images.
+The challenge was held on an extended version of the Annotated Web Ears (AWE)dataset, containing a total of 9,500 ear images.
 The images were collected with a semi-automatic procedure that involved web-crawlers and a subsequent manual inspection.
 Because the AWE images were not gathered in controlled laboratory-like conditions, they better represent the variability in ear appearance than existing datasets of ear images.
 However, the problem of automatic ear recognition is also significantly harder.
 A few example images from the extended AWE dataset are shown below.

 A more in depth description of the images, acquisition procedure, dataset characteristics and other information on the AWE dataset is available in the Neurocomputing paper.

-UERC will use three image datasets:
+UERC used three image datasets:

-The train and test sets will be split:
+The train and test sets were split: